GuanLab/Microarray/README.md

 * Can the deep learning model be applied to all platforms of microarrays? <br />
 Answer: No. We used microarray images of Hg-U133 Plus2 platform to train our model.
 The model validity on other platforms are not available yet.
 * The code does not work.
 What should I do?<br />
 Answer: We recommend that you check all the packages installed and check whether you have changed all the directories in the code.
-If that does not solve your problem, raise an issue.
+If that does not solve your problem, please create a ticket on the GitHub Issue Tracker.